Overview of Crypto Adoption in Romania

 Finance and Banking

-The financial sector in Romania is increasingly adopting blockchain technology and crypto assets into its systems.
+The financial sector in Romania is increasingly adopting blockchain technology and crypto assets into its systems, supported by clearer regulatory frameworks under MiCA.

-For example, Tradesilvania, a popular platform, offers 24/7 access to trading, including specialized over-the-counter (OTC) services, which are especially popular among corporations and wealthy individuals.
-This reflects the growing integration of cryptocurrencies into Romania’s financial landscape.
+Tradesilvania continues to be a popular platform offering 24/7 access to trading, including specialized over-the-counter (OTC) services, which remain especially popular among corporations and wealthy individuals.
+This reflects the ongoing integration of cryptocurrencies into Romania’s financial landscape.

 E-commerce and Retail

-Romania’s e-commerce sector has started embracing digital currencies as an alternative payment method.
+Romania’s e-commerce sector continues embracing digital currencies as an alternative payment method.

-For instance, Altex, one of Romania’s leading electronics retailers, began accepting Bitcoin as a payment option in 2020.
-This move showcases how retailers are adapting to consumer demand for decentralized financial solutions.
+For instance, Altex, one of Romania’s leading electronics retailers, began accepting Bitcoin as a payment option in 2020 and continues this practice.
+This showcases how retailers are adapting to consumer demand for decentralized financial solutions.

 Decentralized Finance (DeFi) and Investment